 Norway As a Multilingual Society

-Norway is a multilingual society where, according to The Language Council of Norway, more than 100 different languages are spoken.
-In a population of only 4,5 million, this wide range of languages holds significant potential for cultural diversity and economic opportunity.
+Norway is a multilingual society where, according to Statistics Norway, more than 300 different languages are spoken.
+In a population of only 5,3 million, this wide range of languages holds significant potential for cultural diversity and economic opportunity.
 In many parts of the world, it is common for children to be exposed to two or even more languages right from birth.
 In Europe, however, bilingualism or multilingualism is a relatively recent phenomenon.
 As a consequence, growing up with more than one language is often regarded as ’special’ and even dangerous for a child’s development, and multilingualism is often surrounded by negative beliefs and misunderstandings.
 This is largely due to a lack of information. ’Flere språk til flere’ (more languages to more people) will try to improve on this situation by informing the public about the benefits of bilingualism and by encouraging families, educators, and policy makers to support children’s development of multiple languages.

 Benefits of Multilingualism

 Research has shown that bilingualism is beneficial for children’s development.
 Children exposed to different languages become more aware of different cultures and other people’s views.
 But they also tend to be better than monolinguals at ’multitasking’ and focusing attention; they often are more precocious readers, and generally tend to find it easier to learn other languages.
 Bilingualism gives children much more than two languages!

 You can read more about the benefits of bilingualism in this article from The New York Times.